Accelerated inference of microlensed gravitational waves with machine learning: Conclusions

+Analysing microlensed signals with \uldingo{} network may sometimes result in a dramatic drop in sampling efficiency ($\epsilon \sim 10^{-6}$), leading to unreliable posteriors and evidence of Bayes-factor estimates.
+This serves as a useful diagnostic tool to flag out-of-distribution events, such as microlensed signals or instrumental artifacts.
+Since both \lensdingo{} and \uldingo{} give reliable posteriors for unlensed events, and are substantially faster than Bilby, they are uniquely suited for computing the background distributions of Bayes factors.
+This is useful for efficient estimation of the statistical significance of candidate microlensed events across thousands of noise realisations~\cite{junos231123}.
+Note that our \lensdingo{} network achieves comparatively lower sampling efficiencies than \uldingo{} and those reported in earlier works~\cite{Gupte:2024jfe, Dax:2021myb}, potentially due to the low compressibility of lensed waveforms, see Appendix~\ref{app:svd}.
+To enhance the performance of \lensdingo{} in the future, one could either simplify the input waveforms by calibrating the arrival time of the second micro-image using GNPE or increase the complexity of the embedding network \cite{kofler2025flexiblegravitationalwaveparameterestimation}.

+Throughout this study, we considered simulated GW signals embedded in stationary Gaussian noise.
+Although no microlensing candidates were identified during the third observing run of LVK, future work will focus on extending this analysis to real events.
+The DINGO framework has already been successfully deployed to analyse real events, and with the methodology developed here, future work will involve reanalysis of potential microlensed candidates, such as GW231123 in the fourth observing run by retraining with updated noise conditions~\cite{Goyal:2025eqo,LIGOScientific:2025cwb}.

-Overall, this study demonstrates that combining machine learning with lensing models provides an efficient and reliable framework for rapid GW lensing inference, paving the way for real-time analysis and large-scale population studies of lensed events.
-In the future, this can be expanded to include more complex lens models \cite{Villarrubia-Rojo:2024xcj}, orbital effects (e.g. eccentricity) and degeneracies with other phenomena (e.g. overlapping signals~\cite{Hu:2025vlp,Rao:2025poe}).
-As the cost for evaluating the amplification factor rises in more complex lens systems, machine learning will facilitate in-depth analysis using a range of lens models and waveform approximants.
+Overall, this study demonstrates that combining machine learning with microlensing models provides an efficient and reliable framework for rapid inference, paving the way for real-time analysis and large-scale population studies of microlensed events.
+In the future, this can be expanded to include more complex lens models (e.g.~lenses embedded in external potentials~\cite{Goyal:2025eqo,Shan:2025dcd}), orbital effects (e.g., eccentricity), and degeneracies with other phenomena (e.g., overlapping signals~\cite{Hu:2025vlp,Rao:2025poe}).
+Additionally, the current DINGO and \lensdingo{} implementations are restricted to scenarios in which the lensed signal can be treated as a single, stationary data segment in the frequency domain.
+Strong lensing configurations involving resolvable or partially resolvable time delays between multiple images, such as cases where signals overlap only partially or arrive as distinct events, may require a time-domain treatment \cite{gabbard} and therefore lie beyond the scope of the present framework.
+Recently, Ref.~\cite{junos} carried out a related analysis applying DINGO to lensed events, but modelling the lensing through the GO approximation as overlapping signals.
+Since the GO approximation is appropriate for higher lens masses (and $w \gg 1$, see Fig.~\ref{fig:amplif_factor}), whereas we restrict the lens mass to $M_{Lz}=10^4 M_\odot$, the two studies are complementary.